spring/SpringLS/README.markdown

 If everything went smoothly, this was it already!

 All the output of the build process is under the `target` sub-dir.
-This is also where you find the final jar file:
+This is also where you find the final jar files:
 `target/springls*.jar`